hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### These representations are not exhaustive

-We presented some common choices for representing 3D data and there are current efforts and advances  By sampling points over surfaces
+We presented some common choices for representing 3D data and there are current efforts and advances being made in each of these directions.
+Some representations are mode related to ours sensors (camera, LiDAr

+By sampling points over surfaces

 output of scanning processes.
 3D scanners ...

-All of these are representations related to ours sensors (camera, LiDar etc) so it's easier to get the data.
+All of these are representations related to  (camera, LiDar etc) so it's easier to get the data.

 In particular, multiview images are here "since forever" and we can avail all the progress that's been done in machine learning for computer vision and image processing